Keyboard shortcuts

 config.api_key = "<breez api key>"

-# Connect using the external signer
+# Connect using the external signers

 sdk = await connect_with_signer(ConnectWithSignerRequest(